abrookins/OpenSearchResult/README.md

 This plugin creates a command that allows you to open files listed in the search results of the 'Find in Files' command.

+- Run the `OpenSearchResultCommand` on a line number that matches your search to open the file it is in, at the correct line number.
-As you move your cursor through the search results, any paths that are openable will be highlighted in, by default, the "function" color of your color scheme.

-If you run the command while the cursor is on a line that is openable, the file will open in a new tab.
+- As you move your cursor through the search results, file paths that are openable will be highlighted in, by default, the "function" color of your color scheme.
+If you run the `GotoFileAtPathCommand` on a highlighted line, the file will open.

+The difference is that one command opens the file at the chosen line, while the other just opens the file.

 ## Key Binding

+- `OpenSearchResultCommand`: The default key binding is a Vintage command mode key: "g, l".
-The default key binding is a Vintage command mode key: "go".
+- `GotoFileAtPathCommand`: The default key binding is a Vintage command mode key: "g, o".

 ## Customizing